-Panel participants have undergone an application and interview process, a criminal history background check, and will attend a panel training in November 2018.
+Panel participants have undergone an application and interview process, and passed an enhanced criminal background check.

 The Region IV Citizen Review Panel meetings will be held from 4:00pm to 6:00pm at Central District Health, located at 707 N. Armstrong Place, Boise, ID.

 Any adjustments to the CRP meeting dates and locations will be provided here, in accordance with Idaho Code 74-204(1), Open Meeting Law.